jakoschiko/wtfisjet/README.md

 - Implementation for jets that can be used for AD.
 - Multiple implementation for the infinitesimal part of the jet with different performance characteristics.
+- Implementation for B-splines that uses jets as control points
 - Many feature flags that allows to include only the features you need.

 ## WTF is jet?